Fonmon Castle: Interior

 Notable features include the combined grand drawing room and library, designed by Thomas Stocking.
 Described by Newman as the "glory of Fonmon", the library, running east to west is lit by two Venetian windows, a stone one to the west wall and a sashed timber oriel window to the east.
 The room is divided into three sections, the largest central, with square end bays with segmental arches.
 There are trophies of the chase in the spandrels of the arches and arabesques and wreaths adorn the flat of the ceiling with an Apollo head in a sunburst at its centre.

 Stables

-In the grounds, to the south west of the house, there is an 18th-century stable block which incorporates a late medieval barn.
+In the grounds, to the southwest of the house, there is an 18th-century stable block which incorporates a late medieval barn.
 The south and east walls of the stable are castellated to impress those approaching from the south.
 The stable has a fine polygonal stone chimney, which is a rare surviving medieval find, taken from East Orchard Farm, St Athan.
 The Joneses acquired East Orchard Farm in 1756, but abandoned the building after stripping it of its dressed stonework.